thesammiller/flamenco-server-installation-guide/1b_BlenderCloud.md

 poetry install --no-dev
 ```

-The Python `cryptography` module has been updated and now requires a `rust` installation.
-As of this writing (2-22-21), this can be by-passed with the following environment variable:
+Poetry may fail due to the `cryptography` module.
+It may require a `rust` installation.
+As of this writing (Feb-22-21), this can be by-passed with the following environment variable:
 `export CRYPTOGRAPHY_DONT_BUILD_RUST=1`

+To be able to install `cryptography` for Poetry, we need to run the following:
+`sudo apt-get install build-essential libssl-dev libffi-dev python3-dev cargo`

+After this, in the Pillar directory, run:
+`poetry run pip install -e .`

 ## Step 3: Wheelhouse Configuration
 Reference: [docker/3_buildwheels/build.sh](https://developer.blender.org/diffusion/BC/browse/master/docker/3_buildwheels/build.sh)